Honors Options Information

 For Thesis Honors, you need to:

 - Write a thesis.
-Theses are due on Friday, March 11, 2016 at 1pm—the day before Spring Break.
+Theses are due the Friday before Spring Break.

 - Register for two semesters of HEB 99: 99a in Fall Semester, and 99b in Spring Semester.
 This is a supervised thesis research/reading/writing course with your Thesis Advisor.

 For Non-Thesis Honors (NTH), you need to:

 - Know that the NTH option is not open to joint or combined wing concentrators, and there are no highest honors awarded with this option.